Updated: March 17, 2026

 Is it better to work with a real estate agent or a buyer's agent to buy a house in Portugal?

-Buyer’s agents like Goldcrest are able to help you search across multiple databases, negotiate prices, and navigate legal steps.
+Buyer’s agents like Goldcrest can help anyone buying property abroad, negotiate prices, and open a Portuguese bank account.
 They’re especially helpful for foreign buyers unfamiliar with the Portuguese market or who do not speak Portuguese.

 How long does it take to buy a house in Portugal?

-Buying a house in Portugal usually takes one to four months, depending on the complexity of the property purchase, legal checks, financing, and negotiations with the seller.
+If you are asking yourself, “How long does it take to buy a house in Portugal?“, it usually takes one to four months, depending on the complexity of the property purchase, legal checks, financing, and negotiations with the seller.